 A Case Study On Teradata Hash Collisions

-Although the Teradata Hashing Algorithm basically provides a good distribution and is designed to prevent hash collisions, care should be taken when defining character columns as the primary index.
+Although the Teradata Hashing Algorithm provides a good distribution and is designed to prevent hash collisions, care should be taken when defining character columns as the primary index.
 Here is an example.

 We first create two tables.
 The primary index of one table is of data type BIGINT.
 The second table has a primary index of data type VARCHAR(30):

 CREATE TABLE DWHPRO.COLLISION_YES ( PK VARCHAR(30) NOT NULL ) PRIMARY INDEX (PK); CREATE TABLE DWHPRO.COLLISION_NO ( PK BIGINT NOT NULL ) PRIMARY INDEX (PK);

 We populate the two tables, as shown below.
-We do this exactly four times with different SAMPLE sizes n of 40 million rows, 80 million rows, 120 million rows, and 160 million rows.
+We do this precisely four times with different SAMPLE sizes n of 40 million rows, 80 million rows, 120 million rows, and 160 million rows.
 After each loading of the table, we check the number of hash collisions: